alejosilvalau/TAave/README.md

 ## Summary

+Currently deployed on Kovan.
 Upgrading it to ETH2.0, deployed version may not work as expected at the moment!

 This project is a Defi app for yield farming, borrowing, and lending crypto assets.
 It is strongly inspired by the Aave protocol.
 It specifically allows you to: